Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-prestige-classes.md

 shadow form deals the perfect wight 7 points of damage for each +1 bonus on a single roll or +1 effective level for any other single use.

+### Bonus Feats
-**Bonus Feats:** The perfect wight gets a bonus feat at 5th level and an additional bonus feat every five levels thereafter.
+The perfect wight gets a bonus feat at 5th level and an additional bonus feat every five levels thereafter.
 These bonus feats must be selected from the following list: Blinding Speed, Combat Archery, Dexterous Fortitude, Dexterous Will, Epic Dodge, Epic